 GHE20G0TH1K, if you want to get technical, is a party that happens in New York, but it feels like more than that.
 It was started by a small circle of friends who are old enough to remember the 90s and young enough to catch the tailwind of the internet boom.
 The group has become a staple of the intersecting downtown art, music, fashion, and nightlife scenes, and at the forefront of what's become a legit movement is the party's creator and resident DJ, Venus X.

 Since GHE20G0TH1K started in 2009, her singular style has defined the event and the subculture that now surrounds it.
 After coining the look and the term, she’s become the de facto trendsetter for a new breed of club kid—there are now similar events thrown by ghetto goth acolytes all over the world.
-The party's aesthetic is equal parts innovative fashion and genre-bending soundtracks, and there are subtle touches (they've banned all DJs who rely on MacBooks) that make it that rarest of things—a kickass party that you can count on.
+The party's aesthetic is equal parts innovative fashion and genre-bending soundtracks, which all work towards a goal that sounds simple but isn't—throwing a great, but more importantly, a consistent party.

 During New York Fashion Week, I caught up with Venus to document how she's living.
 We went to a couple runway shows including one by Hood By Air—the line's designer, Shayne Oliver, is one of Venus's best friends and her co-DJ.
-After that, we checked Telfar's latest offering, then swung by Opening Ceremony's festivities.
-Against my better judgment, I tried to keep up with Venus, and ended the night at a GHE20G0TH1K to see what all the fuss is about.
+Against my better judgment, I tried to keep up with Venus, and ended the night at one of her DJ sets.

 VICE: Since you can probably describe it better than I can, what is GHE20G0TH1K?